The fat cat tumbled down the stairs, clawing the air, desperately trying to find its footing.

 You can also draw on the questions used by content marketers to create customer avatars to help you understand your audience a bit better.

-Our team has worked hard to make it as easy as possible for you to create great educational videos quickly and easily.
+Using Biteable as an educational video maker it’s a piece of cake to create great educational videos quickly and easily.
 You can use some of Biteable’s educational video templates to create a lot of different styles of video!

 You’re fighting for the attention of young children against Disney, Pixar and interactive iPad games.
 You’ve got your work cut out for you!